Alyssa Farah slams Trump’s use of word ‘riggers’ as a racist ‘bullhorn’

 Related video: Donald Trump indicted for fourth time

-A former aide to Donald Trump has condemned his use of the word “riggers”, saying that it is “not a racial dogwhistle” – it’s actually a racist “bullhorn”.
+A former aide to Donald Trump has condemned his use of the word “riggers”, saying that it is “not a racial dog whistle” – it’s actually a racist “bullhorn”.

 After he was indicted on charges over his efforts to overturn the 2020 presidential election in the state of Georgia this week, the former president launched into an angry rant on his Truth Social platform.